discatte/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 <https://www.contributor-covenant.org/version/1/4/code-of-conduct.html>,
 and the [Rust Code of Conduct](https://www.rust-lang.org/en-US/conduct.html).

-For other projects adopting the Adafruit Community Code of Conduct, please contact the maintainers of those projects for enforcement.
+For other projects adopting the Intergalactic Transistor Lounge and Cat Cafe Community Code of Conduct, please contact the maintainers of those projects for enforcement.
 If you wish to use this code of conduct for your own project, consider explicitly mentioning your moderation policy or making a copy with your own moderation policy so as to avoid confusion.